LtAirman/ChargeFieldTopics/README.md

 * README.md This README file was also written with Jupyter notebook.

 * .ipynb_checkpoints folder.
 As I understand it.
-The .ipynb_checkpoints folder/directory amounts to a temporary backup file generated by the
+The .ipynb_checkpoints
-Notebook user's manual save commands, allowing the user to revert to the previous saved command.
+folder/directory amounts to a temporary backup file generated by the Notebook user's manual save commands, allowing the user to revert to the previous saved command.
 Its included in the gitignore file.

 * .gitignore.
 Containing only .ipynb_checkpoints and sub directories.

 * images folder.
-The folder contains two png files: Helium2, and chromium24, both of which are used in this readme.
+The folder contains two png files: Helium2, chromium24, slotlayout84 an atomBPT, all of which are used in this readme file.

 * LICENSE.txt, As soon as possible,
 >"This project is licensed under the terms of the MIT license."